 The required policies depend on how many employees you have or what type of business you operate.
 If you have fewer than four employees, aren’t based in construction, and don’t own any company vehicles, you may not have a legal obligation to carry insurance.
 Florida’s requirements for insurance policies are:

 - Worker’s Compensation: According to Florida’s Department of Financial Services, you need workers’ comp if you have four or more employees for a non-construction business.
 The state requires construction businesses to provide workers’ compensation the moment they have at least one employee.
 Also, contractors are required to guarantee that sub-contractors have worker’s compensation.

 - Commercial Auto Insurance: If you have company vehicles or use your personal car for business-related purposes, you will need to make sure that vehicle is covered under a commercial auto policy.
 An individual auto policy will not cover a car used commercially in the event of an accident or theft.

 - Health Insurance: There is no state law requiring health insurance.
 However, you might be federally required to provide health insurance if you have over 50 full-time employees.

 Florida’s Worker’s Compensation Laws

-Workers compensation insurance is an insurance policy that provides benefits to employees injured on the job.
-Workers compensation insurance pays medical bills and loss of income to an employee who is injured on the job, and it also provides lawsuit protection for the employer.
+Workers’ compensation insurance is an insurance policy that provides benefits to employees injured on the job.
+Workers’ compensation insurance pays medical bills and loss of income to an employee who is injured while at work or performing work-related tasks on the clock, and it also provides lawsuit protection for the employer.

-- Medical Bills: This is the accumulated medical costs related to the work injury.
+- Medical Bills: These are the accumulated medical costs related to the work injury.